Blog

 Our data source is a BigQuery table stg_og__subscriptions containing subscription records with two key timestamps:

-Our subscription table only shows the latest state of each subscription; When they started, and if they’re cancelled, when that happened.
-You don’t see any history in between.
+Our subscription table only shows the latest state of each subscription: when it started, and if it was cancelled, when that happened.
+You do not see any history in between.

 This makes it challenging when you want to answer questions like "how many active subscriptions did we have last month?" because you need to piece together historical counts from these final states.